llpeterson/e2e/rpc.md

-really trying to do is solve a set of problem (e.g., reliably transfer messages of arbitrary size, idenfity senders and receipients, match requests messages with reply messages, and so on) and the way these solutions get bundled into protocols, and then those protocols layered on top of each other, is the consequence of incremental improvement over time.
+really trying to do is solve a set of problem (e.g., reliably transfer messages of arbitrary size, idenfity senders and receipients, match requests messages with reply messages, and so on) and the way these solutions get bundled into protocols, and those protocols then layered on top of each other, is the consequence of incremental changes over time.
 You could argue it's an historical accident.
 Had the Internet started with an RPC mechanism as ubiquitous as TCP, HTTP might have been implemented on top of it (as might have almost all of the other